simonmichael/hledger/hledger/hledger.m4.md

 So if there is a more appropriate lot in another account (eg an older lot when using FIFOALL), they will raise an error showing which account holds it.
 This is useful if you need to enforce a global disposal order across all accounts (brokers, exchanges, wallets etc).
+Since these methods involve all accounts, a commodity using one must use it in every account that holds the commodity; hledger checks this, so it's best to declare a \*ALL method on the commodity rather than on accounts.

 **AVERAGEALL** is to AVERAGE what FIFOALL is to FIFO: the pool spans all accounts holding the commodity, so the running cost is a single global value